julio-am/screenplay-editor/README.md

 If you don't want the navigation bar, you can click on the Navigation tab.
 * To strike through a line of the play, click on that line.
 If it does not work, rerun to localhost:3000 and try again.
 * Sometimes the back button makes everything break.
+* The python parser relies on data.xml, so to view a different play, you need to download the xml for the play you would like and add it to the directory.

 ## Contributing